PowerBiDevCamp/TranslationsBuilder/Labs/Lab 01 - Getting Started with Translation Builder.md

 ## **Lab 01: Getting Started with Translation Builder**

-> **Overview**: In this lab, you will learn how to work with Power BI Desktop and Translations Builder to build multi-language reports for Power BI.
+> **Overview**: In this lab, you will learn how to work with Power BI Desktop and Translations Builder to build reports for Power BI that support multiple languages.
 You will start by downloading a PBIX project file named **TB-Lab01.pbix** and opening it in Power BI Desktop.
 Once you have opened **TB-Lab01.pbix,** you will launch Translations Builder and move through the steps to add metadata translations and report label